Everest Rapid Expedition

 • Any personal expenses not specified in the mentioned services

-• Gratuities for the staff
+• Calculated some Tips for the staff

 • Additional costs due to natural disasters or program cancellations